The Alternative Workforce is Now Mainstream

 What is the “alternative workforce”?

-The alternative workforce is a broad concept encompassing traditional contractors, entirely outsourced teams, freelancers who charge for their time, gig workers paid by the task and even crowdsourcing where workers compete to participate in a project and are often only paid if they are among the top.
+What do we mean when we say the alternative workforce?
+This is a broad concept encompassing traditional contractors, entirely outsourced teams, freelancers who charge for their time, gig workers paid by the task and even crowdsourcing where workers compete to participate in a project and are often only paid if they are among the top.

 Growth in this segment is a global phenomenon